Elering/estfeed-datahub-docs/eng/14-joint-invoice.md

 ### Create or update joint invoice

-Joint invoice contains of 2 sections:
+Joint invoice contains of these sections:

-- `jointInvoiceHeader`
+- `marketParticipantContext` section as for every REST message
+- `jointInvoiceHeadersList` - list of `jointInvoiceHeaders`.
+Contains the metadata of the joint invoice
-- `invoice`
+- `invoiceList` - list of `invoice` files in base64 format

 The header contains the metadata and invoice contains the base64 of the joint invoice.